ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/clear-a-session.dotnet.markdown

-# Session : How to clear a session?
+# Session : How to Clear a Session

-To clear session state, that is to stop tracking entities and remove all pending commands, etc. `Clear` method is used from `Advanced` session operations.
+To clear session state, to stop tracking entities and remove all pending commands, etc. the `Clear` method is used from the `Advanced` session operations.

 ## Syntax